Category:130 Value Engineering

 The formal VE process entails a systematic process of review and analysis of a project during its design/project development phase, resulting in recommendations to improve value while addressing the project’s purpose and need.
 The study consists of the following, which is also known as the job plan:

-- Pre-Study Phase: The Policy and Innovations Engineer works with the TPM and DVEC to set up the study (see the Project Manager's Guide for additional information).
+- Pre-Study Phase: The Policy and Innovations Engineer works with the project manager and DVEC to set up the study (see the Project Manager's Guide for additional information).

 - Study Phase: A multidisciplinary team not directly involved in the planning or design of the project, conducts the VE review by: investigating and analyzing the planning, design, and constructability of a project.